The return of Mary’s three dads and a lovely lady…

 Hulk Rating: /10

 This film was reviewed for the My Favourite Movie Threesome Blogathon run by Movie, Movie, Blog, Blog.
 It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
-Other reviews with this cast include Christopher Casanove in Dynasty and The Lady and the Highwayman.
+Other reviews with this cast include Christopher Cazenove in Dynasty and The Lady and the Highwayman.
 Tom Selleck in Magnum PI.
 Steve Guttenberg is featured in my Surrender review and in the Police Academy movies.
 Ted Danson stars in Loch Ness.